About Tara Mandala

 - Assist in winterization of land, buildings and ensure residents have wood, and other equipment needed for winter months.

-- Provide snow plowing in winter or organizing it with other staff.
+- Provide snow plowing in winter.

 - Oversee gardens and landscaping in warmer months, including plantings, irrigation drip system, etc.